TevfikSarlak/TevfikSarlak/README.md

 Software Developer & Mathematician
 ----------------------------------

-Hey everyone!, As a mathematician with a passion for technology and programming, I've developed a solid foundation in programming through my university curriculum.
-After more than ten years of working as a math teacher, I realized my true passion lies in programming and decided to learn Python.
-Taking the next step in my career, I delved into web development, starting with the basics of HTML, CSS, and JavaScript.
-As I progressed, I continued to challenge myself by learning new web libraries and frameworks.
-I've worked with Tailwindcss and ReactJS, and I'm currently focusing on becoming an expert in ReactJS, taking on various projects to improve my skills.
-I am also passionate about backend development and aspire to learn more about Node.js, Django, and PHP to enhance my skills and knowledge.
-In the future, I plan to work on projects related to blockchain and Web3.
-With my strong foundation in programming and my enthusiasm for learning new technologies, I am confident in my ability to tackle any challenging project or collaboration in the tech industry.
-I'm always looking for new challenges and opportunities in the tech industry, and I'm excited to bring my skills and knowledge to new projects and collaborations.
-Please feel free to explore my Github profile and reach out to me with any questions or potential opportunities.
+<p><!-- BEGINNING OF FIRST PARAGRAPH -->
+  I'm Tevfik, a mathematician looking to break into the tech industry.
+Although my university curriculum included courses in programming with Java and C++, my passion for programming didn't truly ignite until I started learning Python on my own.
+After teaching math for over ten years, I realized that I had a deep interest in software development and wanted to pursue it further.
+</p><!-- END OF FIRST PARAGRAPH -->

+<p><!-- BEGINNING OF SECOND PARAGRAPH -->
+  Since then, I've been teaching myself web development, starting with the basics of HTML, CSS, and JavaScript.
+I've since moved on to exploring libraries like Tailwindcss and ReactJS, which I've been working with extensively to build my skills.
+My goal is to continue improving my expertise in ReactJS by working on more projects in this area.
+</p><!-- END OF SECOND PARAGRAPH -->

+<p><!-- BEGINNING OF THIRD PARAGRAPH -->
+  Moving forward, I'm excited to learn more about backend technologies, including Node.js, Django, and PHP.
+I believe that gaining these skills will be crucial in helping me contribute to larger-scale projects.
+Ultimately, I hope to tackle challenges related to blockchain and Web3, so I can apply my passion for programming to emerging technologies with the potential to revolutionize industries.
+</p><!-- END OF THIRD PARAGRAPH -->

 * 🌍  I'm based in Antalya, Turkey
 * ✉️  You can contact me at [tevfiksarlak@gmail.com](mailto:tevfiksarlak@gmail.com)